-Section 3.
-EFFECTIVE DATE
+Section J. EFFECTIVE DATE

-On the question: "SHALL THIS O RDINANCE NOW PASS?" the follow ing vote was recorded:
+This Ordinance shall take effect seven (7) days following the date of its publication.
+On the question: "SHALL THIS ORDINANCE NOW PASS?" the following vote was recorded: Yeas: Nays: hereby approve the adoption of the foregoin 2010. ng Ordinance this day of Tira J. O'Lone Township Clerk Joanna C Uhl Township Supervisor

-Yeas:

-Nays: '

-I hereby approve the adoption of 2010. the foregoing Ordinance this day of

-Tira J. O'Lone Joanna C Uhl -

-Township Clerk Township Supervisor